IordanTyparow/sunglaProject/README.md

     A button who deleted of aparticularly selected sunglasses.
 -   Like sunglasses ->
     A button who liking particularly selected sunglasses.(only non-creaters can like)
+-   Comments ->
+    Logged in user can comment on all sunglasses.
+Creator of comment can delete his comment.

 ## About The Project - Technical Description